Kuan-Lun/h2hdb/README.md

 - [x] Add new galleries to the database
 - [x] Comporess H@H's galleries to a folder
-- [x] Add the galleries' tags to Komga
 - [x] Record the removed GIDs in a separate list
 - [ ] Write document (need?)